bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

     :title: Windows

-    Download the latest installer from `the Python downloads page <https://www.python.org/downloads/>`_ and follow the instructions in the installer to have Python end up on :code:`%PATH%`
+    Download the latest installer from `the Python downloads page <https://www.python.org/downloads/>`_ and follow the instructions in the installer to have Python end up on :code:`%PATH%`.

 ```